Bad Google Maps Android location, what should I do?

 5. Reinstall the app

-If you are still having problems with location on Google Maps, try uninstalling and reinstalling the app.
+If you're still having location issues on Google Maps, try uninstalling and reinstalling the app.

-On iPhone, just press and hold the Google Maps app icon, then select the option Delete the app.
+On iPhone, simply tap and hold the Google Maps app icon, then select the option Delete the app.

-Then go back to the Play Store or the App Store and reinstall the app.
+Then go back to the Play Store or App Store and reinstall the app.

-If reinstalling the app did not resolve your issue, you can use another GPS and navigation app such as Waze (if you drive), MAPS.ME, HereWeGo or other similar apps.
+If reinstalling the app did not resolve your issue, you can use another GPS and navigation app such as Waze (if you are driving), MAPS.ME, HereWeGo or other similar apps.